Razia-Shaheen-Sara/CPP/CPP00/ex00/Readme.md

     myCar.honk();  // Calling a method: The car honks (Behavior) }
 ```
+std::cout: Outputs data to the console.
+std::endl: Adds a newline and flushes the output stream.
+they do not need to be used together

 ## std::cout

 -To read about it:
  ``man 3 std::cout``